Cheating in online games: World-hacking

 World-hacking may also allow a player to see through solid or opaque objects and/or manipulate or remove textures, to know in advance when an opponent is about to come into targeting range from an occluded area.
 This can be done by making wall textures transparent, or modifying the game maps to insert polygonal holes into otherwise solid walls.
 This variation is commonly known as a "wallhack" since it basically allows to the player to see enemies through walls.
 (The term wallhack has since generalized to mean all forms of hacking that produce visual information, also known as extrasensory perception (ESP).)

 World-hacking relies on the fact that an FPS server usually sends raw positional information for all players in the game, and leaves it up to the client's 3D renderer to hide opponents behind walls, in plant foliage, or in dark shadows.
 If the game map rendering could be turned off completely, all players could be seen moving around in what appears to be empty space.
 Complete map hiding offers no advantage to a cheater as they would be unable to navigate the invisible map pathways and obstacles.
 However, if only certain surfaces are made transparent or removed, this leaves just enough of an outline of the world to allow the cheater still to navigate it easily.

+In the context of mobile gaming, world-hacking has evolved to exploit the Unity engine's rendering pipeline.
+On platforms like Android, third-party software for Standoff 2 utilizes shader modification (Chams) and library hooking to bypass occluded geometry, providing real-time visual advantages.

 Asus released wireframe display drivers in 2001 that enabled players to use wallhacks, announcing the settings as "special weapons" that users could employ in multiplayer games.
 In a poll by the Online Gamers Association, 90% of its members were against the release of the drivers.